gnarlyman/wayrier/README.md

 Server only works on linux with evdev.
 Clients should work on X11 linux, Mac, and Windows with pynput.

+Features:
+- asynchronous server/client for minimal cpu usage
+- all communication over one port
+- SSL encryption with client/server validation
-Switches keyboard and mouse input to connected client.
+- Sends keyboard and mouse input to connected client.
 Server mouse/keyboard input is disabled while switched.

 Switching key:
 Scroll lock